-- The EU is soon to be 27 members of the EU and there are 24 official languages: German, English, Bulgarian, Croatian, Danish, Spanish, Estonian, Finnish, French, Greek, Hungarian, Irish, Italian, Letton, Lituanien, Maltese, Dutch, Polish, Portuguese, Romanian, Slovak, Slovenian, Swedish and Czech.
+- The EU is 27 members of the EU and there are 24 official languages: German, English, Bulgarian, Croatian, Danish, Spanish, Estonian, Finnish, French, Greek, Hungarian, Irish, Italian, Letton, Lituanien, Maltese, Dutch, Polish, Portuguese, Romanian, Slovak, Slovenian, Swedish and Czech.

 - Translation accounts for 1% of the EU budget.

-- English will remain an official language of the EU even after Brexit as English is also the official language of Ireland and Malta.
+- English remains an official language of the EU (even post-Brexit), it is the official language of Ireland and Malta.
 It is up to the Council of Ministers to vote unanimously on changes to the EUs language regime.